open-switch/opx-cps/README.md

 Applications define objects through (optionally YANG-based) object models.
 These object models are converted into binary (C accessible) object keys and object attributes that can be used in conjunction with the C-based CPS APIs.
 There are adaptions on top of CPS that allow these objects and APIs to be converted to different languages like Python.

 With the object keys and attributes applications can:
-- Get a single or get multiple objects.
+- Get a single or get multiple objects
-- Perform transactions consisting of:
+- Perform transactions
    - Create
    - Delete
    - Set
    - Action
-- Register and publish object messages.
+- Register and publish object messages

 ## API documentation
-The CPS API is documented through doxygen.
-To generate the CPS doxygen content, at the top level of your source directory (one level underneath `opx-cps`), run the `opx-cps/doc/cps_gen_doc.sh` command.
+The CPS API is documented through Doxygen.
+To generate CPS Doxygen content, at the top level of your source directory (one level underneath `opx-cps`), run the `opx-cps/doc/cps_gen_doc.sh` command.

     git clone git@github.com:open-switch/opx-cps.git
     cd opx-cps